inaciomdrs/Asset-Allocation-Calculator/README.md

 Theses percentual numbers are then grouped by month (for example, there will be a group of percentual variations for January from each year, another one for February etc.), ordered by year.
-Next, (Mathematical Expectation)[https://www.quora.com/How-can-we-find-a-mathematical-expectation-for-a-trading-strategy], (Maximum Drawdown)[https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp] and (Kelly Criterion)[https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/kelly-criterion/] (among other metrics) are calculated for each group.
+Next, [Mathematical Expectation](https://www.quora.com/How-can-we-find-a-mathematical-expectation-for-a-trading-strategy), [Maximum Drawdown](https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp) and [Kelly Criterion](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/kelly-criterion/) (among other metrics) are calculated for each group.

 **Step 3: Percentages definition**